What is the thyroid?

 There are several causes of hyperthyroidism:

 - Graves’ disease: This is a disorder in which the immune system attacks the thyroid, causing it to make too much thyroid hormone.
 Graves disease is a hereditary condition (affects several members of the family) and more commonly occurs in women than in men.
-Graves’ disease is the most common form of hyperthyroidism and accounts for 85% of cases.
+Graves’ disease is the most common form of hyperthyroidism and accounts for 85 percent of cases.

 - Thyroid nodules: A thyroid nodule is a lump or growth of cells (which may be cancerous or non-cancerous) in the thyroid gland that can cause it to produce more hormones than your body needs.